 Introduction by the author:

-One day, as I sat on the train on my way home from work, tired, hungry and probably dying for a cup of coffee (I’m always dying for a cup of coffee), and talking to my darling friend J on the cellphone, I noticed that all the other conversations in the carriage had stopped and that a countless number of eyes had turned towards me.
-Everyone was listening – or eves dropping, I should say.
-They could, of course, only hear my part of our conversation, whatever we were talking about that day (maybe it was the time I told J I had been lying in the solarium at work seconds before the fire alarm set off), and that made me think… Not everyone has a friend like J, or a relationship like the one we have, where we can talk about everything with shameless self-irony (from how to hurt oneself enough to get a sick-leave from work for a couple of weeks, but without too much pain and still be able to do all the things one wants to do at home, to the agreement that if one of us falls off her horse and breaks both wrists, the other one will help with the personal hygiene, not to mention all our survival strategies should we encounter a wild boar during a ride in the woods.
+One day, as I sat on the train on my way home from work, tired, hungry and probably dying for a cup of coffee (I’m always dying for a cup of coffee), and in a whispering dialoge with my darling friend J on the cellphone, I noticed that all the other conversations in the carriage had stopped and that a countless number of eyes had turned towards me.
+Everyone was listening.
+They could, of course, only barely hear my part of our conversation, whatever we were talking about that day (maybe it was the time I told J I had been lying in the solarium at work seconds before the fire alarm set off), and that made me think… Not everyone has a friend like J, or a relationship like the one we have, where we can talk about everything with shameless self-irony (from how to hurt oneself enough to get a sick-leave from work for a couple of weeks, but without too much pain and still be able to do all the things one wants to do at home, to the agreement that if one of us falls off her horse and breaks both wrists, the other one will help with the personal hygiene, not to mention all our survival strategies should we encounter a wild boar during a ride in the woods.
 Is a pistol enough or does one need a rifle?
 Because if a wild boar comes roaring from the bushes, the horses will no doubt turn sharply around, with the rifles still in the saddle holsters, and leave us sitting on the ground, unprotected and probably seconds from getting stabbed to death by the wild boar’s sharp tusks.
 The horses will survive!).

 Raili and Ylva, the protagonists in my series, are in no way J or I, but their friendship and the dialoges between them bear a great resemblance to our friendship and our conversations.
 It is amazing to have a friend like J and I wish that everyone had the privilege to have a friendship like that in their lives, and this is what I want to convey in my Raili & Ylva books.